ethereum/go-ethereum/docs/_install-and-build/Installing-Geth.md

 These commands install the core Geth software and the following developer tools: `clef`, `devp2p`, `abigen`, `bootnode`, `evm`, `rlpdump` and `puppeth`.
 The binaries for each of these tools are saved in `/usr/local/bin/`.
 The full list of command line options can be viewed in the terminal by running `geth --help`.

-Updating an existing geth installation to the latest version can be achieved by stopping the node and running the following commands:
+Updating an existing Geth installation to the latest version can be achieved by stopping the node and running the following commands:

 <br>
 ```shell